nephio-project/porch/docs/tutorials/starting-with-porch/README.md

 porchctl rpkg push edge1-ee14f7ce850ddb0a380cf201d86f48419dc291f4 tmp_pacakges_for_deployment/edge1-network-function-c --namespace=porch-demo
 ```

-Check that the namespace has been updated onthe two packages in the `edge1` repo using the Gitea web UI.
+Check that the namespace has been updated on the two packages in the `edge1` repo using the Gitea web UI.

 Now our two packages are ready for deployment: